jpmml/jpmml-evaluator/README.md

 # Prerequisites #

-* Java Platform, Standard Edition 8 or newer.
+* Java 11 or newer.

 # Installation #